 Undergraduate Advising in Entomology

-Undergraduate students are assigned to two advisors, the entomology undergraduate faculty advisor Dr. Dan Young and Todd Courtenay (firstname.lastname@example.org).
-However, since the vast majority of entomology B.S. students do independent research during their undergraduate career, it is important to meet with other entomology faculty members to learn about all of the research possibilities.
+Undergraduate students are assigned to the Entomology undergraduate faculty advisor Dr. Dan Young.
+However, since the vast majority of Entomology B.S. students do independent research during their undergraduate career, it is important to meet with other entomology faculty members to learn about all of the research possibilities.

-For more information about the entomology B.S. or the department in general, please contact Dr. Dan Young or the Student Services Coordinator, Todd Courtenay (email@example.com).
+For more information about the Entomology B.S. or the department in general, please contact Dr. Dan Young (firstname.lastname@example.org).

-For more information on careers available to entomology students, please visit our Internship & Job Resources page.
-For more information on other academic, co-curricular, financial aid, and career opportunities and services available to entomology B.S. students, please visit the CALS Career Services page.
-Students in the major are welcome to make an individual appointment with Todd Courtenay (firstname.lastname@example.org) to discuss a number of career related topics such as career exploration, search strategies, graduate school, and review of application materials (resume, CV, letters, etc.).
+For more information on careers available to Entomology students, please visit our Internship & Job Resources page.
+For more information on other academic, co-curricular, financial aid, and career opportunities and services available to Entomology B.S. students, please visit the CALS Career Services page.
+Students in the major are welcome to make an individual appointment with their advisor to discuss a number of career related topics such as career exploration, search strategies, graduate school, and review of application materials (resume, CV, letters, etc.).

 Paskewitz, Susan (chair)